wetransform-os/ProMCDA/README.md

 python3 -m pytest -s tests/unit_tests/test_mcda_run.py -vv
 ```

-### What does the code do: overview
+### What does the code do: summary overview
 If N=0 and the input matrix has no uncertainties associated to the indicators, then:
 - the indicator values are normalized by mean of all the possible normalization methods
 - the normalized indicators are aggregated by mean of all the possible aggregation methods, by considering their assigned weights
-- the results of all the combinations normalization/aggregation are provided
+- the resulting scores of all the combinations normalization/aggregation are provided in form of a csv table and plots in the output directory

-Else if N=0 and the input matrix has no uncertainties associated to the indicators, but the weights are randomly sampled, then:
+If N=0, and the input matrix has no uncertainties associated to the indicators, but the weights are randomly sampled, then:
 - all weights (*iterative="no"*) or one weight at time (*iterative="yes"*) are randomly sampled from a uniform distribution [0,1]
-- the weights are normalized
+- the weights are normalized so that their sum is equal to 1
-- if all weights are sampled together, MCDA receives n-inputs; if the weights are sampled one at time, MCD will receive n-inputs x num_weights times
+- if all weights are sampled together, MCDA receives n-inputs; if the weights are sampled one at time, MCD will receive (n-inputs x num_weights) inputs
-- iterations 1,2 of the first condition follow
+- iterations 1,2,3 of the first condition follow
 - the results of all the combinations normalization/aggregation are provided in the form of mean and std over all the runs (if the weights are iteratively sampled, this applies for num_indicators-times)

-If else, N>1 and the input matrix has uncertainties associate to some or all the indicators, then:
+If N>1 and the input matrix has uncertainties associate to some or all the indicators, then:
-- for each indicator, the mean and standard deviation (std) are extracted from the input matrix
+- for each indicator, the mean and std are extracted from the input matrix
-- for each N, and for each indicator, a value is sampled from the relative assigned marginal distribution: one of N input matrix is created
+- for each N, and for each indicator, a value is sampled from the relative assigned marginal distribution: therefore, one of N input matrix is created
-- normalizations and aggregations are performed as in points 1,2,3 of the case N=1: a list of all the results is created
+- normalizations and aggregations are performed as in points 1,2 of the case N=1: a list of all the results is created in the output directory
-- mean and std of all the results are estimated across (N x pairs of combinations)
+- mean and std of all the results are estimated across N x pairs of combinations
 - in this case, no randomness on the weights is allowed